• Home

 Starting in May 2025, JAC will hold a total of six courses for Japanese employees on coexistence with foreigners.

-This course is an improved version of the "Easy Japanese Course" that was very well received in 2024, and the program has been designed to reflect the voices of those close to the field.
+This course is a further brush up on the "Plain Japanese Course," which was very popular in FY2024, and has been designed to reflect the voices of people close to the field.

 The first "Intercultural Understanding Course (1)" was held on May 15, 2025.